Paths in quantum Cayley trees and L^2-cohomology: Introduction

 In the present paper, we pursue the study of the quantum Cayley graphs of $\Aa_o(I_n)$ and $\Aa_u(I_n)$, concentrating in particular on paths to the origin, which yield in good cases path cocycles, and we derive applications to the $L^2$-cohomology of the algebras $\Aa_o(I_n)$, $\Aa_u(I_n)$.
 However, for the first time the results we obtain for $\Aa_o(I_n)$ strongly contrast with the known results for free groups.
-More precisely: \begin{itemize} \item on the geometrical side, we find out at Theorem~\ref{thm_path_Ao} that the path cocycle of $\Aa_o(I_n)$ is trivial, hence bounded, whereas the path cocyle on $F_n$ is unbounded, and even proper, \item on the cohomological and analytical side, we prove at Theorem~\ref{thm_vanishing} that the first $L^2$-cohomology group $H^1(\Aa_o(I_n), M)$ vanishes, and in particular we have for the first $L^2$-Betti number $\beta_1^{(2)}(\Aa_o(I_n)) = 0$ for all $n$, whereas $\beta_1^{(2)}(F_n) = n-1$ and $\beta_1^{(2)}((\ZZ/2\ZZ)^{*n}) = \frac n2-1$. \end{itemize} In the case of $\Aa_u(I_n)$, we obtain a path cocycle which is not bounded, but also not proper.
+More precisely: \begin{itemize} \item on the geometrical side, we find out in Theorem~\ref{thm_path_Ao} that the path cocycle of $\Aa_o(I_n)$ is trivial, hence bounded, whereas the path cocyle on $F_n$ is unbounded, and even proper, \item on the cohomological and analytical side, we prove in Theorem~\ref{thm_vanishing} that the first $L^2$-cohomology group $H^1(\Aa_o(I_n), M)$ vanishes, and in particular we have for the first $L^2$-Betti number $\beta_1^{(2)}(\Aa_o(I_n)) = 0$ for all $n$, whereas $\beta_1^{(2)}(F_n) = n-1$ and $\beta_1^{(2)}((\ZZ/2\ZZ)^{*n}) = \frac n2-1$. \end{itemize} In the case of $\Aa_u(I_n)$, we obtain a path cocycle which is not bounded, but also not proper.
 We believe that these results open a new perspective in the study of universal discrete quantum groups.
-In particular, they put a new emphasis on the question of a-T-menability for $\Aa_o(I_n)$, which remains open.
+In particular, they put a new emphasis on the question of a-T-menability for $\Aa_o(I_n)$, which remains open.\footnote{Note (January 2012).
+Since the writing of this article, a-T-menability of $\Aa_o(I_n)$ and $\Aa_u(I_n)$ has been established by Brannan~\cite{Brannan_aT}.}

 Recall that in the classical case a-T-menability, also called Haagerup's Property, has important applications, in particular in connection with $K$-theory, and amounts to the existence of a metrically proper $\pi$-cocycle for some unitary representation $\pi$ \cite{Book_aTmenability}.
 The results in the present paper show that, in contrast with the case of free groups, such a cocycle does not exist on $\Aa_o(I_n)$ if $\pi$ is contained in (a multiple of) the regular representation.